joshua-byte/anomaly-detection-ids/README.md

 # System Architecture

-The IDS operates using a flow-based behavioral analysis pipeline rather than isolated packet inspection.
+The IDS operates using a behavioral flow-analysis pipeline rather than isolated packet inspection.

 ## 1. Packet Capture

-Network packets are captured in real time using Scapy from active network interfaces.
+Network packets are captured in real time using Scapy from active interfaces.

 ## 2. Flow Aggregation